Last revised on November 15, 2022.

 We stood near the top of a difficult set of rapids and watched as the paddle floated down on the fast-moving water.
-We had just spent the past hour and more tracking our canoe maybe a hundred meters up these rapids.
-Now within ten seconds the paddle had almost covered the same distance back down.
+We had just spent the past hour and more tracking our canoe about a hundred meters up these rapids.
+Within ten seconds, the paddle had almost covered the same distance back down.
 My brother was upset; it was his Auggie Lolk paddle, one of the two that we had bought from the paddle maker himself back in 1985 on a visit to his shop in Coldwater, Ontario.
 It had been on all our canoe trips since then.
 And now it was gone.

 Where Is Petawa Creek?

 Petawa Creek is an 11.5 kilometer stretch of water that flows north out of Auger Lake into Petawanga Lake, which is itself a part of the 982-kilometer-long Albany River system.
 Not far up river (i.e.west) from Petawanga Lake is Miminiska Lake and a Wilderness North lodge, complete with its own landing strip.
 Just downriver from the Lake and up the Eabamet River is the Anishinaabe (Ojibwe) community of Eabametoong/Fort Hope, which was originally established as a fur trading post by the Hudson’s Bay Company in 1890.

 We arrived at the bottom of the creek after eight days and about 180 kilometers of downriver paddling on the Misehkow and the Albany River systems.
 (If you want to go back to the beginning of the canoe trip, check out Canoeing Wabakimi’s Misehkow River and Going Down The Albany for maps and details.)